agiledev-students-spring2023/final-project-highvintage/UX-DESIGN.md

 ## Saved Items & Discussion Posts
 <img src="./ux-design/3a-saved-items.png" alt = "Saved Items" width = "25%"> <br/>
 - User can view their saved outfit posts and discussion threads in the "Saved" page.
-- User can press view all to see an expanded view of the discussions or collections saved.
+- Press "View All" to see an expanded view of the discussions or collections saved.
 - User may click on individual item and post to see their details.
 - Navigation bar is at the bottom of the screen.
 - User can exit the page by clicking the top-left "X" button.